quantumrook/qr-static-site-generator/templates/example.md

 ### Lists

-Let's see what we're working on for v0.03:
+Let's see what we're working on for v0.02:

 - task lists
 - unordered lists
   - sub lists
 - ordered lists
+- use python 3.

 But in order: